 SAPP is putting the hammer down on titles that feature Imperial Concubines according to reports from China.
 That's royal mistresses to us western barbarians.

 And this is a rather sensitive topic in China.
-Last year, the Chinese period TV drama The Story of Yanxi Palace was a smash hit.
+Last year, the Chinese period TV drama was a smash hit.
 And not just in China, right across Asia and even gaining some traction in the West.
 Full of imperial palace machinations as power-hungry concubines of the Qing dynasty back-stabbed their way into the affections of the ruler, the series tackled some pretty meaty historical subjects.

 You might think that's excellent news for China - which while being the workshop of the planet and making money like crazy - has struggled to make any wider cultural impact on the contempory world, unlike say India's Bollywood or Japan's Anime.
 Well you'd be wrong.